Financial and Administrative Guide: Moving to France 2025

 Once you have your Revolut account and are more settled, I recommend opening an account with a true French online bank for better local services, checkbooks (chéquiers), and investment options.

-• For most non-Americans: Fortuneo is a fantastic and full-featured online bank which I have been using for over a decade.
+• Fortuneo is a fantastic and full-featured online bank which I have been using for over a decade.
+There was a period they didn't accept new American clients, but as of November 21st, they confirmed that they are accepting American clients.

 ➡️ For a complete overview of the best banks for English speakers in France please see my different articles: